LiberatorMCA/Dos-tool-EXE-pack/README.md

 I just found out that you should turn off the firewall of your anti-virus software during a Dos attack.
 They will limit your bandwidth and slow down the speed of the Dos attack by 3 times or more than it should be.
 To elaborate, anti-viruses examine outgoing and incoming packets, which is why they slow down the communication speed.
 In addition, since Dos attacks send many packets, the anti-virus uses a huge amount of CPU resources to examine the many packets.
 This can result in a system freeze or a system crash due to CPU overload during a Dos attack.
+More importantly, setting the threads to much more than 10 during a Dos attack will overload the network.
+What happens is that the communication of other devices using the house Wi-Fi and other Ethrenet LANs will stall.
+This is because all of the house's network resources will be used by your attack laptop.
+If you are family oriented and don't want to stop other people's networks, keep your threads down to 1-8.

 We will add more advanced Ddos tools that use Botnet as soon as we find them.
 Please look forward to it!